Solving the integrations problem, why it’s time to think differently

 Most integrations are designed to solve a particular problem and minimize your need for new tools as your organization scales.
 They’re intended to boost your system’s overall functionality, often by providing extra features you may need but cannot build within your software.

-A truly effective SOAR platform is only as strong as its weakest link - that means if it’s not compatible with all the tools in your tech stack, or can’t perform a desired action in that tool, then it might not work at full capability when a cyberattack hits close to home.
+A truly effective SOAR platform is only as strong as its weakest link - that means if it’s not compatible with all the tools in your tech stack, or can’t perform a desired action in that tool, then it might not work at full capability when a cyber incident occurs.

 But integrating technologies and systems isn’t easy.
 Trying to force a rigid, brittle solution into a complex problem presents a considerable challenge for Security and IT teams.